foleyd2002/foleyd2002/README.md

 # 🌟 Aspiring Software Engineer

 Welcome to my GitHub profile!
-I'm a passionate and ambitious software engineer currently studying at **DCU School of Electronic Engineering and Computing** in the **COMBUS** program.
+I'm a passionate and ambitious software engineer currently studying at **DCU School of Electronic Engineering and Computing**.
 I'm on track to achieve a **First-Class Honours (1.1)** degree.
+I have previous expierence as a **Software Engineering Intern** at **Shutterstock** and am currently **Ranked 1st** overall in my university course.

 ## 🧑‍💻 Technologies & Tools